-I’ve talked about using essential oils to make effective homemade moisturizers many times before.
-If you’re into making these as well, you’ll know how easy it is to have oils leftover, so I thought to myself what’s the best way to use them up.
+I’ve talked about using essential oils to make effective homemade moisturizers and DIY body lotions many times before.
+If you’re into making these, you’ll know how easy it is to have oils leftover, so I thought to myself what’s the best way to use them up.
 In my opinion, it would be to use essential oils in my diy bath oil recipes.

 They’re such an easy to make luxury that you just have to try.
 They make great gifts as well!
 But they are not just a simple and easy way to turn bath time into a spa session.
 They will also moisten and nourish your skin, along with treating the everyday ailments that you may be suffering from.